 For any traveller ready to listen, Pisa is a city with many stories to tell.
 For centuries it was at the centre of the Mediterranean sea, first as a proud independent Republic, and later under the rule of the Medici.

 Leaning Tower and the Square of Miracles A visit to the Cathedral Complex includes the Cathedral, the Baptistry, the Cemetery and the iconic Leaning Tower.
 If you have time, make sure you climb the tower.
 It’s an experience you won’t forget in a hurry.
+Find out about our visit to Piazza dei Miracoli.

 Piazza dei Cavalieri is an elaborate creation by Giorgio Vasari, the artist favoured by Cosimo de Medici.
 Cosimo himself poses in front of the splendid Palazzo della Carovana, showing off his victories on land and at sea.
 On the opposite side, is the graceful Palazzo dell’Orologio, its soft colours concealing a turbulent history.
 Here, the treacherous Count Ugolino was locked up and starved to death, as Dante recounts in the “Divine Comedy”.
 The Church of the Knights of Saint Stephen (Santo Stefano dei Cavalieri) has exotic traces of the city’s maritime past.

 The lungarni (or river walks), may not be as impressive as their Florentine cousins, but they make for a pleasant stroll.
 They’re less crowded, and flanked by the colourful facades of elegant Renaissance buildings.
-You’ll notice the Blue Palace, which today is a good place to see free art exhibitions.
+You’ll notice the Blue Palace, which today is a good place to see art exhibitions.

 Churches and Medieval Pisa

 On the Lungarno Gambacorti, there’s a tiny but exuberant Gothic church in the form of Santa Maria della Spina.
+Make sure you don’t miss it, it’s one of the best things to see in Pisa’s historic centre.

 Other nearby churches are also worth a visit: San Paolo a ripa d’Arno, built in Pisan Romanesque style, and the fascinating Church of the San Sepolcro (Holy Sepulchre).
 San Francesco, San Nicola and San Pietro in Vinculis are the city’s other notable churches.